 What to serve with falafel

-- If you haven’t tried Burrata, it is like mozzarella’s creamier cousin.
+- If you haven’t tried burrata, just think of it as mozzarella’s creamier cousin.
 Our Burrata with Roasted Tomatoes and Za’atar Pita is incredible.
 We love to serve it alongside falafel on a platter.
 It offers a refreshing balance of flavors!

 - For all the true chickpea lovers out there, we recommend serving falafel alongside our Hummus with Roasted Tomato and Olives recipe.
-It might be repetitive, but we still enjoy dipping falafel in hummus!
+It might be doubling up on the legumes, but we still enjoy dipping falafel in hummus!

 - Our Roasted Eggplant and Tomatoes with Yogurt Dip is another hit that would go well with falafel.
 You can make the whole recipe, or just make the yogurt dip!